Bhupendra2001/Hotal-managements/README.md

 1.Create the user register page
 2.Create a user document from request body.
 3.Return HTTP status 201 on a successful user creation.
 Also return the user documents.
-The response should be a JSON object type [like](###Successful Register Response Structure) 4.Return HTTP status 400 if no params or invalid params received in request body.The response should be a JSON object like this
+The response should be a JSON object type like [this](#successful-register-response-structure) 4.Return HTTP status 400 if no params or invalid params received in request body.The response should be a JSON object like [this](#error-response-structure)

 >POST  `/api/login`